Fox & Roach, REALTORS®

 Yext’s Real-Time Updates Ensure Accurate Information and Provide Ease of Mind

 Sajja is particularly enthusiastic about Yext’s API integration with Google My Business (GMB).
 Providing an alternative to making manual, bulk updates to Google, the integration allows organizations worldwide to make real-time updates to their information on Google’s key properties, including Google Search and Google Maps, so that home buyers and sellers browsing the world’s largest search engine can reliably find a Berkshire Hathaway HomeServices Fox & Roach, REALTORS® listing.

 "GMB impacts search engine ranking and optimization," Sajja explains, "which is something we have been trying to get our arms around for a long time.
 Some of the social stuff overlaps into rankings and organic traffic to our website as well.
 The Yext platform is helping us to improve our organic presence from a number of angles, and it fits in nicely as the foundation to our overall local marketing strategy."

 "Everything we do in terms of sales is through our independent contractor network.
-By virtue of being a centralized platform for location data management, Yext enables an enhanced brand identity and digital presence that resonates with our customers—buyers, sellers, and independent agents," Storti concludes.
+By virtue of being a centralized platform for digital knowledge management, Yext enables an enhanced brand identity and digital presence that resonates with our customers—buyers, sellers, and independent agents," Storti concludes.